sparkflows/sparkflows-docs/docs/user-guide/data-quality/index.rst

 Data Quality
 -------

-Fire Insights provides powerful capabilities for monitoring data quality.
+Sparkflows provides powerful capabilities for monitoring data quality.
 It provides for various processors that aid in pre-processing and validation of data to ensure that only high quality, reliable, and accurate data is fed into the process of analysis, reporting, and decision-making.

 Sparkflows offers a large number of automated Data Quality Assessment and Cleansing features.